MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_allocate_rtpackets.md

 A pointer to a [ACX_RTPACKET structure](ns-acxstreams-acx_rtpacket.md) that describes the location and size of the packets.

-The initial ACX version supports only WdfMemoryDescriptorTypeMdl buffers for the ACX_RTPACKET.
+The initial ACX version supports only WdfMemoryDescriptorTypeMdl buffers for the ACX_RTPACKET RtPacketBuffer member.
 The RtPacketBuffer must be page-aligned and have a page-aligned byte count.

 ## -returns